andrewchambers/bupstash/doc/quickstart.md

 # bupstash

 bupstash is an easy to use tool for making encrypted space efficient backups.
-Bupstash is special because it is open source, and stores all data AND metadata in an ecrypted format.
+Bupstash is special because it is open source, and stores all data AND metadata in an ecrypted AND deduplicated format.

- Typical
-users are people familiar with the command line, such as developers and system administrators.
+Typical users of bupstash are people familiar with the command line, such as software developers, system administrators and other technical users.

 This guide covers installation and basic usage of bupstash.